Effective January 1, 2025: ASP+6% reimbursement for EXPAREL when billing with code J0666 across all outpatient surgical settings.1-3 Discover more

 ABOUT THE NOPAIN ACT

-The NOPAIN Act mandates that Medicare reimburse for qualified non-opioid options for all outpatient surgical procedures1
+The NOPAIN Act mandates that Medicare reimburse for qualified non-opioids, like EXPAREL, across all outpatient settings (both ASC and HOPD)2,3

 reimbursement

-Congress has mandated that Medicare provide ASP+6% reimbursement for qualifying non-opioid options1,2
+Congress has mandated that Medicare provide ASP+6% reimbursement for qualifying non-opioid options2,3

 ambulatory center

-The NOPAIN Act will expand access across ASC and HOPD settings1
+The NOPAIN Act will expand access across ASC and HOPD settings2

 fda-approved